-Personal services for wellness industry dominates the sector
+Personal services for wellness industry dominates the sectorr

-Preliminary results of the 2014 Annual Survey of Philippine Business and Industry (ASPBI) conducted nationwide, showed that a total of 462 establishments with total employment (TE) of 20 and over in the formal sector of the economy were engaged in Other services activities sector.
-Among industries, personal services for wellness, except sports activities industry garnered the highest number of establishments at 325 (70.3%).
-This was followed by repair of personal and household goods industry with 54 (11.7%).
-Laundry services had the smallest number of establishments at 19 (4.1%).
-The percentage distribution of other service activities sector by industry group is shown in Figure 1.
+Among industries, personal services for wellness, except sports activities industry registered the highest number of establishments at 293(69.4%).
+This was followed by repair of personal and household goods and funeral and related activities industries with 51(12.1%) and 31(7.3%), respectively.
+The percentage distribution of Other Service Activities sector by industry group is shown in Figure 1.

 Personal services for wellness industry has the bulk of employees

-Employment for the sector reached a total of 16,980 in 2014.
-Out of this total, 16,507 or 97.2 percent were paid employees while the remaining 473 or 2.8 percent were working owners and unpaid workers.
+Other Service Activities sector hired a total of 15,864 workers in 2015.
+Out of this total, 15,482 or 97.6 percent were paid employees while the remaining 382 or 2.4 percent were working owners and unpaid workers.

-Personal services for wellness, except sports activities industry employed more than half (57.9 %) of the total employment of the sector, with 9,828 employees.
-Laundry services industry followed second, with 2,123 (12.5%) employees.
-Funeral and related activities and other personal service activities industries hired the least with a combined total of 1,373 (8.1%) Figure 2 shows the distribution of employment for other service activities sector by industry group.
+Personal services for wellness, except sports activities industry employed more than half (60.1%) of the total employment of the sector, with 9,542 workers.
+Laundry services industry followed with 1,912(12.1%) employees.
+Other personal service activities industry hired the least with 201(1.3%).
+Figure 2 shows the distribution of employment of the sector by industry group.

-Employees of repair of computers and communications equipment receive the highest average annual compensation
+Repair of computers and communications equipment industry pay the highest average annual compensation

-Total compensation paid by the sector amounted to PHP2.5 billion, translating to an average annual compensation of PHP150.5 thousand per paid employee.
+Total compensation paid by the sector amounted to PHP2.5 billion, translating to an average annual compensation of PHP161.0 thousand per employee.

-Across industry group, employees of repair of computers and communications equipment industry were paid the highest average annual compensation of PHP257.8 thousand.
-Second highest paid employees were those from funeral and related activities and other personal services, n.e.c. industries with a combined average of PHP155.1 thousand.
-On the other hand, employees of establishments under the industry of repair of personal and household goods were paid the lowest average annual pay of PHP128.1 thousand.
-Figure 3 shows the average annual compensation per employee for other service activities sector by industry group.
+Repair of computer and communications equipment industry paid the highest average annual compensation of PHP289.4 thousand per employee.
+However, repair of personal and household goods disbursed the lowest average annual compensation of PHP102.7 thousand per employee.
+Figure 3 shows the average annual compensation per employee of the sector by industry group.

 Personal services for wellness industry emerges as top earners and top spenders

-Region wise, NCR generated the highest income of PHP11.3 billion (77.2%).
-This was followed by Central Visayas with PHP1.7 billion or 12.0 percent of the total income for the sector.
-CALABARZON generated the third highest income with PHP810.8 million or 5.5 percent.
+Region wise, NCR generated the highest income of PHP7.4 billion (70.0%).
+This was followed by Central Visayas with PHP1.5 billion or 14.2 percent of the total income for the sector.
+CALABARZON generated the third highest income of PHP1.0 billion or 9.6 percent.

-Total expense incurred by the sector amounted to PHP12.6 billion in 2014.
-Personal services for wellness, except sports activities industry spent the highest among industries of PHP6.9 billion (54.7%).
-Repair of computers and communications equipment industry was second highest expender of PHP2.1 billion (16.7%).
-Laundry services incurred the least expense of PHP835.2 million.
-Figure 4 shows the income generated and expense incurred by other service activities sector by industry group.
+Total expense incurred by the sector amounted to PHP10.0 billion in 2015.
+Personal services for wellness, except sports activities industry spent the highest among industries with PHP5.4 billion (53.8%).
+Repair of computers and communications equipment industry was second highest spender of PHP1.4 billion (14.2%).
+Other personal service activities, n.e.c. incurred the least expense of PHP70.8 million.
+Figure 4 shows the income generated and expense incurred by the sector by industry group.

-Value added for the sector was estimated at about PHP5.4 billion.
-Personal services for wellness, except sports activities posted the highest value added amounting to PHP3.2 billion or 59.2 percent of the total value added.
-On the other hand, repair of personal and household goods industry reported the lowest with PHP351.9 million.
-Figure 5 shows the distribution of value added of other sector activities by industry group.
+Personal services for wellness, except sports activities posted the highest value added amounting to PHP2.2 billion or 55.2 percent of the total value added.
+On the other hand, other personal service activities, n.e.c. industry reported the lowest with PHP34.5 million.

 Employees of repair of computers and communications equipment are the most labor productive

-Region wise, workers in Central Visayas garnered the highest labor productivity with PHP392.9 thousand per employee, NCR followed second with PHP360.9 thousand and Davao Region ranked third, with PHP231.6 thousand.
+Region wise, workers in Central Visayas garnered the highest labor productivity of PHP391.9 thousand per employee, NCR ranked second with PHP255.7 thousand and Davao Region ranked third, with PHP245.7 thousand.

-Gross addition to tangible fixed assets totals PHP211.0 million
+Gross addition to tangible fixed assets totals PHP173.9 million

-Across regions, establishments in NCR acquired a 70.9 percent of the total addition to tangible fixed assets, with PHP149.6 million.
+Across regions, establishments in NCR acquired 88.0 percent (PHP152.9 million) of the total addition to tangible fixed assets.

-Laundry services records the highest change in inventories of PHP12.9 million
+Repair of computers and communications equipment industry records the highest change in inventories

-This Special Release presents the preliminary results of the 2014 Annual Survey of Philippine Business and Industry (ASPBI) for the Other Service Activities Sector for establishments with total employment of 20 and over in the formal sector of the economy.
+This Special Release presents the preliminary results of the 2015 Annual Survey of Philippine Business and Industry (ASPBI) for the Other Service Activities sector for establishments with total employment of 20 and over.

 Scope and Coverage